 In general, it’s fine to wash your face after having LASIK.
 As when taking a shower, avoid getting soap in your eyes.
 When washing your face, take your time, rinse it off carefully, and try not to rub your eyes.
 Drying your face requires gently dabbing the skin with a towel while being mindful not to rub your eyes.

 How soon after LASIK can you wash your hair?

 You can wash your hair the day after laser eye surgery.
 You should take additional care to avoid getting soap in your eyes when taking a shower or washing your hair, especially in the first week after LASIK surgery, to help prevent an eye infection or irritation.

 Why should I have my LASIK procedure at Chu Vision Institute?

 Our mission at Chu Vision Institute is to improve patient’s quality of life through cutting-edge vision correction.
 For patients 18 and older, Dr. Ralph Chu and our talented group of experts offer LASIK and many other advanced vision correction procedures.
 We look forward to giving you the individualized vision approach you deserve so you can enjoy the life you deserve in the True North.

 Patients rely on us to stay at the forefront of technology by providing cutting-edge eye care procedures in the Twin Cities area.
-Our experts will determine if you are a candidate for LASIK, or one of our other amazing procedures, and suggest a particular treatment plan during your free consultation that is tailored to your unique eyes.
-Call Chu Vision Institute today or visit our website to schedule your free consultation to learn more about LASIK or our LASIK alternatives.
+Our experts will determine if you are a candidate for LASIK, or one of our other amazing procedures, and suggest a particular treatment plan during your personalized consultation that is tailored to your unique eyes.
+Call Chu Vision Institute today or visit our website to schedule your consultation to learn more about LASIK or our LASIK alternatives.
 It’s time to find your True North with New Vision.